apisyouwonthate/openapi.tools/CONTRIBUTING.md

 # Contributing

-We encourage all efforts in the OpenAPI ecosystem.
-That said, there's a lot that goes into a successful contribution and we're focused on high-quality content.
+We encourage all efforts in the OpenAPI ecosystem, and none of these tools are easy to create and maintain.
+That said, we don't want to be an exhaustive list of every single tool out there.
+OpenAPI.Tools is a curated list, which aims to help people find modern, reliable tooling, that's of as high quality as we can reasonably hope for.

+Our focus on high-quality tooling means we cannot accept every tool that would like to be listed here, at least not right away.
 Submissions must align with the following guidelines:
 - **Real-world use**: there should be evidence that people are using it, perhaps through package downloads, GitHub stars, or other means
 - **Testable**: submissions should be released, and there should be a way of testing it so we can validate it works
 - **Relevant**: all submissions must relate to the OpenAPI ecosystem and abide by its [Code of Conduct](https://github.com/OAI/OpenAPI-Specification/blob/main/CODE_OF_CONDUCT.md)